dimasch/dimasch.github.io/src/pages/vsf-paypal-module/index.md

 Criticism

 The modular architecture has given a new round to the development of the Vue Storefront project, but this system needs to be improved.
 In my opinion, it is necessary to improve the overlap of boxed or custom modules at the theme level, so that the functionality covered in the theme does not affect neighboring themes, like the fallback architecture in Magento2.
-It lacks the ability to overlap the search library `core / store / lib / search.ts`, namely the function` quickSearchByQuery` for example, extensions in the custom module to the ability to work with multiple ElasticSearch indexes.
+It lacks the ability to overlap the search library `core/store/lib/search.ts`, namely the function `quickSearchByQuery` for example, extensions in the custom module to the ability to work with multiple ElasticSearch indexes.
 It would be cool to arrange this functionality in the form of a kernel module, this would allow to easily override the search function.
 But I figured out how to solve this moment - you can create a separate module based on queries through GraphQL, thus we will hide communication to several indexes or services outside of the GraphQL scheme.

 Conclusion...